Silicone baking sheets and cake molds are heat-resistant, non-stick, and dishwasher-safe. What more could you ask from bakeware?

 Tip: A sturdy surface underneath makes life easier and reduces the risk of burns.
 The pans are very flexible and moving them when they’re full of hot cakes is difficult.
 Try placing the silicone pans on to a metal baking sheet for stability when moving around.

-Or are you questioning “is silicone safe for food storage?”
+Or are you questioning if silicone safe for food storage or if baking mats are safe?
 Whether for cooking or food storage if you’ve not used these products before you might be feeling uneasy about trying them for the first time.

 Silicone received a bad reputation in the 1970’s when the first generation of silicone breast implants hit the market and then hit the headlines for rupturing.

-I’ve searched for answers to these questions.
 Like you, I don’t want to put my family or myself at risk either.
-The good news is that authorities consider silicone bakeware to be safe and that the product does not leach harmful chemicals into food materials.
-In fact, it’s one of only a few types of bakeware materials that is widely considered to be completely free from toxins.
+The good news is that authorities consider silicone bakeware to be perfectly safe and that the product does not leach harmful chemicals into food materials.
+In fact, it’s one of only a few types of bakeware materials that is widely considered to be completely free from toxins which are sometimes found in metal bakeware, particularly in vintage pieces made from tin which, due to the risks, isn’t used to make cookware today.

 Silicone is a synthetic polymer created by adding carbon and/or oxygen to silicon.
 Existing in solid, liquid or gel forms you’ll find it’s used in the medical field for items like pacemakers, implants and joint replacements.
 It’s generally considered to be safe in these applications.